yiisoft/yii2/docs/guide-zh-CN/input-validation.md

 ActiveForm::end();
 ```

-To enable AJAX validation for the whole form, configure [[yii\widgets\ActiveForm::enableAjaxValidation|enableAjaxValidation]]
+To enable AJAX validation for all inputs of the form, configure [[yii\widgets\ActiveForm::enableAjaxValidation|enableAjaxValidation]]
-to be true at the form level:
+to be `true` at the form level:

 ```php
 $form = ActiveForm::begin([